Tomnowell/tomnowell.github.io/_posts/cybersec/THM/AdvancedSplunk/2023-12-09-THM-Splunk-Setting-Up-A-SOC-Lab.md

 **Q1: Follow the same steps and ingest /var/log/auth.log file into Splunk index Linux_logs.
 What is the value in the sourcetype field?**

-*I'm Not sure about this answer I added the auth.log file and the sourcetype for those logs was auth-too_small but that is not the answer - check the sourcetype for the other log file*
+*Hint: I'm Not sure about this answer I added the auth.log file and the sourcetype for those logs was auth-too_small but that is not the answer - check the sourcetype for the other log file*

 <details>
   <summary>Spoiler warning: Answer</summary>